tsdorsey/dotfiles/README.md

-# holman does dotfiles
+# tsdorsey does dotfiles

 ## dotfiles

 Your dotfiles are how you personalize your system.
-These are mine.
+These are trevors.

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this